ForAug: Mitigating Biases in Image Classification via Controlled Image Compositions: Related Work

 \section{Related Work}

-\paragraph{Data Augmentation for Image Classification} Data augmentation is a crucial technique for improving the performance and generalization of image classification models.
-Traditional augmentation strategies rely on simple geometric or color-space transformations like cropping, flipping, roatation, blurring, color jittering, or random erasing \cite{Zhong2017} to increase the diversity of the training data without changing their semantic meaning.
-With the advent of Vision Transformers, new data augmentation operations like PatchDropout \cite{Liu2022d} have been proposed.
-Other transformations like Mixup \cite{Zhang2018a}, CutMix \cite{Yun2019}, or random cropping and patching \cite{Takahashi2018} combine multiple input images.
-These simple transformations are usually bundled to form more complex augmentation policies like AutoAugment \cite{Cubuk2018} and RandAugment \cite{Cubuk2019}, or 3-augment \cite{Touvron2022} which is optimized to train a ViT.
-For a general overview of data augmentation techniques for image classification, we refer to \citet{Shorten2019, Xu2023d}.
+\textbf{Data Augmentation for Image Classification.} Data augmentation is a crucial technique for improving model performance and generalization.
+Traditional augmentation strategies rely on simple geometric or color-space transformations like cropping, flipping, rotation, blurring, color jittering, or random erasing~\cite{Zhong2020} to increase training data diversity without changing the semantic meaning.
+With the advent of ViTs~\cite{Dosovitskiy2021}, new data augmentation operations like PatchDropout~\cite{Liu2022d} have been proposed.
+Other transformations like MixUp~\cite{Zhang2018a}, CutMix~\cite{Yun2019}, or random cropping and patching~\cite{Takahashi2018} combine multiple input images.
+These simple transformations are usually bundled to form more complex augmentation policies like AutoAugment~\cite{Cubuk2019}, RandAugment~\cite{Cubuk2020}, or 3-Augment~\cite{Touvron2022}.
+For a general overview of data augmentation for image classification, we refer to Shorten et al.~\cite{Shorten2019} and Xu et al.~\cite{Xu2023d}.

-We build upon these general augmentations by introducing a novel approach to explicitly separate objects and backgrounds for image classification, allowing us to -- unlike these basic transformations -- move beyond dataset image compositions.
-Our approach is used additionally to strong traditional techniques to improve performance and reduce biases.
+We advance these general augmentations by introducing \schemename to explicitly separate objects and backgrounds for image classification, allowing us to move beyond image compositions from the dataset.
+Thus, \schemename unlocks performance improvements and bias reduction not possible with traditional data augmentation.

-\paragraph{Copy-Paste Augmentation} The copy-paste augmentation \cite{Ghiasi2020}, which is used only for object detection \cite{Shermaine2025,Ghiasi2020} and instance segmentation \cite{Werman2021,Ling2022}, involves copying segmented objects from one image and pasting them onto another.
-While typically human annotated segmentation masks are used to extract the foreground objects, other foregound sources have been explored, like 3D models \cite{Hinterstoisser2019} and pretrained object-detection models for use on objects on white background \cite{Dwibedi2017} or synthetic images \cite{Ge2023}. \cite{Kang2022} apply copy-paste as an alternative to CutMix in image classification, but they do not shift the size or position of the foregrounds and use normal dataset images as backgrounds.
+\textbf{Copy-Paste Augmentation.} The copy-paste augmentation~\cite{Ghiasi2021}, used only for object detection~\cite{Shermaine2025,Ghiasi2021} and instance segmentation~\cite{Werman2022,Ling2022}, since ground truth object positions are available for these tasks, involves copying segmented objects from one image and pasting them onto another.
+While typically human annotated segmentation masks are required to extract the foreground objects, other foreground sources have been explored, like 3D models~\cite{Hinterstoisser2019} and pretrained object-detection models for use on objects with white background~\cite{Dwibedi2017} or synthetic images~\cite{Ge2023}.
+Kang et al.~\cite{Kang2022} apply copy-paste as an alternative to CutMix in classification, but they do not shift the size or position of the foregrounds and use dataset images (with object) as backgrounds.

 Unlike prior copy-paste methods that overlay objects, \schemename extracts foregrounds and replaces their backgrounds with semantically neutral fills, thereby preserving label integrity while enabling controlled and diverse recombination.